GRMConsultingAnalytics/Youtube-Videos-Tracking/README.md

 This code will push the "youtube" events to the dataLayer.

 ## 3) Custom - Youtube Interaction
-A custom event used to trigger the Google Analytics event Tag.
+Custom event used to trigger the Google Analytics event Tag.

-## 4) ---
+## 4) DOM - Youtube Is Present
+Trigger used to fire the GA event tag.
+The trigger type is "Page View - DOM Ready" and it fires only when the "Custom Javascript - Is Youtube Present" variable equals true

+## 5) dlv - eventCategory
+dataLayer variable used to track the event category in "GA - Event - Youtube Interaction" tag.

+## 6) dlv - eventAction
+dataLayer variable used to track the event action in "GA - Event - Youtube Interaction" tag.

-## 5)6)7) dlv
+## 7) dlv - eventLabel
-3 different dataLayer variables (dlv) used to track different events using a single Google Analytics tag.
+dataLayer variable used to track the event label in "GA - Event - Youtube Interaction" tag.

 ## 8) GA - Event - Youtube Interaction
+Google Analytics event tag used to track the Youtube video interaction.

 # How the final setup will work: